Change My Store

 Robert Wegman was named chairman of his company in 1969, and in 1976 his son, Danny, followed him as president.

-Today there are 89 stores in New York, Pennsylvania, New Jersey, Virginia and Maryland, and Robert Wegman and his company continue to receive accolades.
+Today, Robert Wegman and his company continue to receive accolades.
 “Bob Wegman is the best merchant I have ever met anywhere in the world and I’ve met most of them,” said the late Michael O’Connor, once a consultant to Coca-Cola Company and past president of the Supermarket Institute, in a 2002 story in the Rochester Democrat and Chronicle.
 “He is a most remarkable man.”

 Treating employees well was also fundamental, in Wegman’s view.
 The result has been the company’s inclusion on FORTUNE magazine’s list of the “100 Best Companies to Work For” for ten consecutive years starting in 1998.
 In 2005, Wegmans was ranked #1 on the list.
 Upon hearing of the #1 ranking, Robert Wegman said, “This is the culmination of my life’s work.”